 The blue duck's closest relative is probably the torrent duck Merganetta armata which lives in fast-flowing rivers in the Andes of South America from Venezuela, Columbia, Ecuador and Peru, to Argentina and Tierra del Fuego in Chile.
 Another torrent duck is Salvadori's teal Salvadorina waigiuensis of New Guinea.

 There is a striking similarity in the feeding and occupation habits of blue duck and torrent duck.
 Both are powerful paddlers and swimmers, but reluctant to fly long distances.
 Both hide well, but when found are unwary.
-Both are in decline because of competition for invertebrate food with trout.
 Both males have a shrill whistle.

 The blue duck is one of New Zealand's most important and distinctive birds.
 It appears on the back of the $10 note.

 Blue duck were once commonly found on rivers and streams throughout New Zealand, however, the populations are now restricted to forested upland catchments in the Central North Island, Kahurangi National Park, south Westland, and Fiordland.

 An accurate count is not available, but a 2004 Department of Conservation report says the number could be as low as 500 pairs.

 Its' endangered listing, was lowered from 'nationally endangered' in 2005, to 'nationally vulnerable' on the 2008 New Zealand Threat Classification System.
 This does not reflect an improvement in blue duck populations, but is the result of reorganisation of the classification system.

 Blue duck share this vulnerable status with other iconic threatened birds, North Island brown kiwi, great spotted kiwi, three tokoeka kiwi subspecies, Auckland Island teal, banded dotterel, New Zealand dotterel, Chatham Island snipe, bush falcon, North Island weka, kaka and yellow-eyed penguin.